Marcus Smart NBA Playoffs Player Props: Celtics vs. Hawks

-The Boston Celtics, Marcus Smart included, match up versus the Atlanta Hawks at 7:00 PM ET on Tuesday in the 2023 NBA Playoffs.
+The Boston Celtics, Marcus Smart included, hit the court versus the Atlanta Hawks at 7:00 PM ET on Friday in the 2023 NBA Playoffs.

-If you'd like to make predictions on Smart's performance, we look at his available prop bets, using stats and trends, below.
+In this piece we'll examine Smart's stats and trends, helping you with your prop bets.

 Marcus Smart Prop Bets vs. the Hawks